Which of the following best describes how 'Net Sales' is calculat... | Study Prep in Pearson+

-Which of the following best describes how 'Net Sales' is calculated on an income statement?
+Which of the following best describes how 'Net Sales' is calculated on the income statement?

 A